RikoOphorst/blowbox-2018/README.md

 ### blowbox-editor
 This is also a layer on top of the engine, however this also includes the entire editor suite built with Qt.
 Obviously it depends on blowbox-engine and is obviously built as an executable.

+## Deployment
+Deployment tools will be created later on for blowbox, but for now, here's some basic explanations.

+### Deploying Blowbox Client
+Well, this has currently not been tested.
+It will probably work out of the box, but yeah, you'll have to figure that one out yourself for the time being.

+### Deployiong Blowbox Editor
+This has also not been fully tested, but one thing that you should 100% do is running Qt's `windeployqt.exe` on the `blowbox-editor.exe` that you want to deploy.

+`windeployqt.exe` is located in your Qt's installation directory under `<qtfolder>/5.10.1/msvc2017_64/bin/`.
+Open that folder in a command prompt or equivalant.
+Then run the following command:

+`windeployqt.exe <PATHTOTHEBLOWBOXEDITOREXE>`

+So something like this:

+`windeployqt.exe D:/Projects/blowbox-2018/bin/bin/Release/blowbox-editor.exe`

+## Other things..
+Not much more needs to be mentioned besides this. glhf